Best City for Raising a Family

 There's always something happening in downtown Grand Rapids!
 Whether it's community events in Rosa Parks Circle, a major act performing at the Van Andel Arena, or the annual Grandwich competition, you'll find energy and excitement downtown.
 Each fall Grand Rapids also hosts Art Prize, the world's largest international art competition.
 Exhibits take over the city--restaurant walls, city parks, museum exhibit halls--and everyone is out and about to vote for the winner.

 Grand Rapids is full of city parks that serve as a standard for other Michigan cities.
 Campus is just 40 minutes away from the shore of Lake Michigan, and you'll find a number of lakeshore cities that will offer you a getaway for the weekend or, since it's so close, just an evening of watching the sun set over the water.
 We're a bikeable city, with many roads boasting designated biking lanes and lots of specialty bike shops.
 There are countless hiking and biking trails, too.
 You'll find popular campsites less than an hour away, plus all of northern Michigan and the Upper Peninsula close enough for a weekend away.
 There's plenty of mountains to ski and snowboard in the winter, too!

 Center of It All

 Most of our students are from Grand Rapids, but many commute from Muskegon, Holland, Kalamazoo, and Lansing.
-The interstates are easy and make our location ideal for many students across West Michigan.
+The interstates offer easy access to campus and make our location ideal for many students across West Michigan.
 Download this PDF for an official Visitor's Guide to Grand Rapids.